 How do creditors and other stakeholders rank on an insolvency of a debtor?
 Do any stakeholders enjoy particular priority (e.g. employees, pension liabilities)?
 Could the claims of any class of creditor be subordinated (e.g. equitable subordination)?

-Finally, claims for interest after the issue of the insolvency order, gifts and fines are covered.
+Interest accrued after the bankruptcy order, gifts and fines are the last items to be covered.

 Can a debtor’s pre-insolvency transactions be challenged?
 If so, by whom, when and on what grounds?
 What is the effect of a successful challenge and how are the rights of third parties impacted?